 - Alcohol Addiction – is the most severe form of a drinking problem.
 Alcohol addiction has all of the symptoms of alcohol abuse, except afflicted individuals are also physically dependent on drinking.
 If a person relies on alcohol to function, he or she is considered an alcoholic.
 Alcohol addiction and even alcohol abuse can affect all aspects of one’s life and can eventually create serious health problems.

 - Drug Addiction – may start out as a seemingly harmless and voluntary act of recreational drug use, but in time can develop into a compulsive and uncontrollable habit.
 As prolonged drug use continues, it can develop into drug addiction, severely impacting an individual’s brain chemistry and controlling ones life.

-- Prescription Medicine Abuse and Addiction – The consequences of prescription medicine abuse have been steadily worsening and young adults are abusing prescription medicine at an alarming rate.
-Just like drug addiction, prescription medicine abuse can be treated effectively.
+- Prescription Drug Abuse and Addiction – The consequences of prescription drug abuse have been worsening at an alarming rate.
+Just like drug addiction, prescription drug abuse can be treated effectively.

 Overcome Your Addiction

 The Claudia Black Young Adult Center in Wickenburg, Arizona, provides an intensive, experientially based 45-day treatment program for young adults ages 18 – 26 who are struggling with unresolved emotional trauma, addiction, have a dual diagnosis or who have failed past addiction treatments.
 Dr. Claudia Black – renowned author, speaker, and trainer who has been working with family systems and addictive disorders since the 1970s – is the clinical architect of the Claudia Black Young Adult Center.